-This kind of resource can be a great tool for marketing.
+This kind of resource can be a great tool for a marketing team.
 After it’s written, get links through email outreach.
-Send a simple email to all of the people whose blogs you included – you can borrow or modify this template, if you like:
+Send a simple email to all of the people whose blogs you included.

-I’ve used a similar email template and it never fails to work.
 I once sent emails to 30 bloggers whom I referenced in my resource post.
-Twelve of them linked to my resource page within 10 days and I got lots of social love..
+Twelve of them linked to my resource page within ten days, and I got lots of social love.

-The highpoint: The reason why this kind of email outreach will work better than the typical broken link or link request email is because you’ve followed the blog from the authority site that first linked to them.
+Email outreach tends to work better than the typical broken link or link request email because you’ve linked to them first.

-You’ve established a certain level of trust with them and you’ve shown some appreciation to them as well.
+You’ve established a certain level of trust, and you’ve shown some appreciation to them as well.
 They’ll be more inclined to reciprocate your generosity by linking to your web page.

 5. Leverage the Broken Links Strategy

-As a busy marketer, I know that you’ve got limited time to write content.
-That’s one reason why 36% of B2C content marketers struggle to create engaging content for their customers.
+As a busy marketer, I know you’ve got limited time to write content.
+That’s one reason why a large number of B2C content marketers struggle to create engaging content for their customers.

 How does broken link building work?

-This link building strategy is actually simple: Find pages on blogs with dead links (links that no longer work) and request that the blogger replace the broken link with a link to similar content on your own site.
+This link building strategy is simple: Find pages on blogs with dead links (links that no longer work) and suggest replacing the broken link with a link to similar content on your own site.

-Several in-depth guides have been written to help you understand the concept of broken link building and how to get it right the first time.
+There are several in-depth guides to help you understand the concept of broken link building and how to get it right the first time.
 You’ll find these resources really helpful:

 - The Black Belt Broken Link Building